sarasm93/studio-dancers/README.md

 2. Find the correct repository
 3. Find the settings tab in the repository navigation bar
 4. Find the pages option in the bar on the right hand side
-5. In the source drop-down menu select the master branch ??????????????
+5. In the branch drop-down menu select the main branch
 6. Click the save button
-7. The site is published and the URL for it is now provided in the bar directly under the GitHub Pages
+7. The site is published and the URL for it is now provided in the bar directly under the GitHub Pages.
+If the URL is not provided directly you might need to refresh the page in order for it to show.

 ## **Credits**
 ---